 I think it was the most social I’ve been since?well, since I went back to work in February.?

 “I’m sorry I haven’t seen you in so long,” I said to a couple of friends I dearly love and don’t see very often.

 “I know,” they said.
 “We figured you’ve just been in Baby Mode the past few months.”

 Baby Mode, to me, conjures images of the first ten weeks.
 You barely put on your shirt, because you’re nursing all the time.
 You sleep when the baby sleeps.
 You accept all offers of food.
 (I’m sensing a theme!)
 Your washer and dryer run constantly.
 You inhabit the world in a haze of blissful love and exhausted blues, sometimes yo-yoing between the two.
 If you’re lucky, you’re getting paid for this time to bond with your baby, or your partner is home for a few weeks, or your mom or mother-in-law has come to visit.
 If you’re not, you’re a bleary-eyed mess, lonely, hungry, sore, confused.
-It's a time you'll scarcely remember, because you're so busy trying to sleep and get the baby to… Click To Tweet
+It's a time you'll scarcely remember, because you're so busy trying to sleep and get the baby to sleep that your memory is shot.
+Click To Tweet

 Looking back, though, that time last fall sounds really, really nice.